-EMTP 240
+EMTP 240 F,S

-Emergency Medical Technician - Paramedic (4-5)

-This is the fourth of five courses which follow the United States

-Department of Transportation Paramedic National Standard
+Emergency Medical Technician - Paramedic (4-5) 9 Credits This is the fourth of five courses which follow the United States Department of Transportation Paramedic National Standard Curriculum.

-Curriculum.
 In this course, the students will be exposed to recognizing, assessing and managing patients with acute injuries, obstetrical, neonatal/pediatric emergencies and EMS operations.
 A course fee will apply.
 (Prerequisites: EMTP 235, Current EMT national certification and/or state licensure, AHA BLS Healthcare Provider level card required.
-Acceptance to Paramedic Program
+Acceptance to Paramedic Program required to enroll)

+EMTP 250

+S,SU

-EMTP 250 S,SU Emergency Medical Technician - Paramedic Capstone (0-6) 6 Credits
+Emergency Medical Technician - Paramedic Capstone (0-6) 6 Credits intrahospital and out-of-hospital (OOH) clinical experiences.

-This is the fifth of five courses which follow the United States Department of Transportation Paramedic National Standard Curriculum.
-In this course, the students will be exposed to intrahospital and out-of-hospital (OOH) clinical experiences.
 The purpose of clinical education is to provide students with opportunities to reinforce knowledge, skills, and abilities acquired in the classroom and laboratory settings.
 When provided with opportunities to practice with actual patients, students transition from a basic understanding to an advanced level of comprehensive data-gathering, application and analysis.
 NREMT and Psychomotor testing fees are the responsibility of the student.
 (Prerequisites: EMTP 240, AHA BLS Healthcare Provider level CPR certification & approval from Program Director and Medical Director.